 Giorgi Family on Lawsuit and Natalie’s Impact on Allergy Advocacy, Research

-On October 5, the City of Sacramento settled the lawsuit brought by Louis and Joanne Giorgi in the tragic food allergy death of their 13-year-old daughter Natalie for $15 million.
-The city also agreed that Camp Sacramento – where Natalie had a fatal anaphylactic reaction in July 2013 after biting into a peanut-containing snack – will become accredited with the American Camping Association and implement full food allergy training, accommodation and emergency protocols.
+The City of Sacramento has reached a settlement of $15 million with Louis and Joanne Giorgi in the lawsuit over the tragic food allergy death of their 13-year-old daughter Natalie.
+The city also agreed on Oct.
+5 that Camp Sacramento – where Natalie had a fatal anaphylactic reaction in July 2013 after biting into a peanut-containing snack – will become accredited with the American Camping Association and implement full food allergy training, accommodation and emergency protocols.

 The lawsuit had accused the city and the camp of negligence, particularly in the training of staff who were meant to be serving allergy-safe food to campers with food allergies.
 In addition, after Natalie’s two epinephrine auto-injectors hadn’t stopped her fast-progressing reaction, the emergency response was slowed when the camp’s staff couldn’t locate the key to a medical cabinet that contained an auto-injector.
 (Louis Giorgi ultimately broke into the cabinet.)